 Partial latching indication

-The ISOFIX Child Restraint System shall incorporate means by which there is a clear indication that both of the ISOFIX attachments are completely latched with the corresponding ISOFIX lower anchorages.
+The ISOFIX Enhanced Child Restraint System shall incorporate means by which there is a clear indication that both of the ISOFIX attachments are completely latched with the corresponding ISOFIX lower anchorages.
 The indication means may be audible, tactile or visual or a combination of two or more.
 In case of visual indication it shall be detectable under all normal lighting conditions.

-ISOFIX Child Restraint System top tether strap specifications
+ISOFIX Enhanced Child Restraint System top tether strap specifications

 Top tether connector